bruceferguson3/Bruce_Product-Description-Service/README.md

 ## Pictures of the Service

-There are several diffrent ways the component could render.
+There are several different ways the component could render.

 If the product is new, a special tag will be displayed in the top left corner.

 ![](/assets/readMe/NEW-item-tag.png)

 If a product is under the `IKEA Family Sale` then it will render like this.

+> If there are options for a product, such as color or size, then it will render a clickable display.
+If clicked, the different sub-options for each option will be shown.

 ![](/assets/readMe/IKEA-Family-Sale.png)